-MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Geesthacht> Forschungszentrum Jülich
+MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

 The MgF2 lenses are used for the high flux mode with large sample areas, while the resolution stays in the classical SANS range.
 Biological samples can be handled due to the detector distance of ca. 1 m, which allows a maximal scattering vector of Q = 0.5 Å-1.

 Feoktystov, A. et al., J. Appl.
 Cryst.
 48 (2015), 61-70

 Dr. Henrich Frielinghaus